zjpeterson/ansible-tower-aci/README.md

 5. Use `aci_aaa_certificate_rotate` to convert the APIC admin user to certificate-based authentication (a best practice)
 6. Use `aci_aaa_certificate_rotate` on a schedule to keep the certificate rotated, if that's a requirement for your organization
 7. Use `aci_inventory` with the APIC admin credential to keep Tower current with the physical inventory of your ACI fabric
-8. Use the APIC admin credential to relaiably provide `cisco.aci` modules with login information
+8. Use the APIC admin credential to reliably provide `cisco.aci` modules with login information